DailyGrindINFO442/info442sp20/Components.md

     - Communicates with ToDoController

 ## Model
+- Communicates through Firebase
-- DailyGrindModel: saves and returns information pertaining to user created events
+- FirebaseController: saves and returns information pertaining to user created events
     - Communicates with EventController, SignUpController, ToDoController, BreakController, and RoutineController to store/send information from requests made from components.
     - Resides on server-side
-    - Communicates through Firebase
     - Note: will not develop component ourselves

 ## Controller